Home > Matthew 24 Commentary: THAT Generation Shall Not Pass

 Fulfilled!
 Matthew 24:40 Commentary: The Implicit Flood Imagery of v.
 40 . . .

 What is the meaning of this enigmatic statement: “[O]ne will be taken and the other left”?
 Jesus’ use of the word taken in vs. 39 and 40 implies a kind of washing away as if by a flood.
 In the Book of Revelation earth is used as a metaphor for the land of Israel and sea represents Gentile Rome.
 This imagery is not unique to Revelation, earth is often used to denote a specific nation-state while water imagery like sea, waters and flood often poetically symbolize foreign armies.
 See In the Bible “Earth” Signifies the Specific Land Addressed While “Sea” Symbolizes Foreign Nations.
 The flood of Matthew 24:36-41 like the floods of Isaiah 8:7-8; Ezekiel 26:3; Jeremiah 46:7-8; 47:1-2; 51:55-56; Daniel 11:10, 40; and Nahum 1:8 represents the coming invasion of Israel by foreign armies at the time of the end.
 In other words, the impeding Roman invasion of Israel during the Jewish War is symbolically depicted as a flood washing over the earth in Matthew 24:36-41.54 The flood of Genesis mentioned in vs. 37-41 is, therefore, a symbol of the destruction of Israel, the earth, by Gentile Rome, the sea, in preparation for its re-creation as the New Jerusalem in Revelation 21 and Revelation 22.
 (See Why a Fully Consistent Approach to Biblical Exegesis Implies the Creation of Genesis 1 Is Not About the Physical Creation of the Cosmos and Why Noah’s Flood Also Appears to Have Been an Historical Parable about a War.)

 Fulfilled!
-A Realized Eschatology Exposition and Commentary of Matthew 24:40 Commentary: Did the Romans Kill and Exile One-Half of the People of Jerusalem?
+A Realized Eschatology Exposition and Commentary of Matthew 24:40: Did the Romans Kill and Exile One-Half of the People of Jerusalem?